flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![Bird's-eye view of the console.
 The first switch is the 'focus slider', and below it is the 'IPD dial'.](case/top.jpg){.tabs-nested-last title="Switches"}

 The large volume of this console is attributed to the **scanner**, which occupies a significant part of the interior.
 The scanner is the area of the Virtual Boy responsible for displaying images.
-It's composed of two **display units**, each one independently projects a frame (giving a total of two frames, one for each eye).
+It's composed of two **display units**, each of which independently projects a frame (giving a total of two frames, one for each eye).

 A display unit is where all the 'magic' happens.
 It consists of the following components: